John 1:4-5. 4 In him was life, and the life was the light of men. 5 The light shines in the darkness, and the darkness has not overcome it.

 And it will never end – The light shines.

 Shines.
+Present tense.
 Not shone.
-This is John’s first present tense verb.
-The light is shining on and on, right now.
-Yes, even today in these “dark” times, Jesus is alive and he is a shining light.
+Literally the light is shining on and on, right now.
+Yes, even today in these “dark” times Jesus is alive and he is a shining light.
 If the crucifixion and death of Jesus did not extinguish his light, if the greatest forces of darkness could not overcome his life, do we really believe that any situation we face today can do what death itself could not do?
 Can your depression, isolation, stress, fear, loss, pain, sickness, or even death overcome the life and light of Christ?

 (The answer is no)

-Will you shine his light today?
-Will you, by the power of the eternal life of son-ship with your good, good Father, shine his light into a dark world?
-Will you trust the grace of your Abba, forget yourself, and reflect the light of Jesus’ love instead?
+So, will you shine his light today?
+Will you, by the power of the eternal life of Jesus and union with your good, good Father, shine his light into a dark world?
+Will you trust the love of your Abba, forget yourself, and reflect the light of Jesus’ love instead?
 Will you “to live is Christ?”

 Where have you seen darkness taking over your soul recently?